-When it comes to having a personality type, people are mostly categorized as either introvert or extroverts.
+When it comes to having a personality type, people are mostly categorized as either introverts or extroverts.
 But what about those people who fall bang in the middle?
 People, who are neither entirely introverts nor entirely extroverts?
 Someone who has the traits of an introvert, but at the same time embodies many extroverted traits, is interestingly an extroverted introvert.

 You love socializing with people, and when you are with your friends, you enjoy yourself a lot.
 But then there are times when you want to be completely alone, without anyone disturbing you or wanting to be with you

 There have been times when you have felt drained because you were surrounded by people, and wished to be somewhere other than where you were.
 Sometimes the prospect of dressing up and going out is enough to give you a panic attack.
-In situations like these, you need to give yourself a pep talk and tell yourself that everything will be fine, and there is nothing to be worried about.
+In situations like these, you need to give yourself a pep talk and tell yourself that everything will be fine, and that there is nothing to be worried about.

 Then there have been times when you have wanted to go out, and meet everyone you know and have a good time with them.
 You get so much energy in yourself that you end up texting everyone in my phonebook to come and see you.

 You are what they call an extroverted introvert.
 You have your moments of extroversion, as well as moments of introversion.
 Now let’s find out the signs of an extroverted introvert.

 1. You can talk to strangers easily, but small talk terrifies you.